polarityio/dataminr/README.md

 Your Client Secret Credential
 - Admin Only: Yes

-### Pin Pulse Alerts
+### Pin Dataminr Alerts
-Pin Dataminr Pulse Alerts to the top of the Polarity UI
+Pin Dataminr Alerts to the top of the Polarity UI
 - Default: `false`
 - User Editable: Yes